 A: Times and societies change, but human nature doesn’t.
 My medieval characters follow the same journey to adulthood that teenagers do today; they do this by challenging themselves, and learning stuff – about themselves, about other people, about the world.
 As they gain knowledge, so they empower themselves and find out who they truly are inside, and how they want to live their lives.
 And sure, they make mistakes along the way, they do stupid things, exciting things, dangerous things – but they learn and so they grow.
 I hope readers will identify with those characters and question themselves as to how they might act in similar circumstances.
 I also hope they’ll get caught up in the excitement of a good, page-turning read!
 An added bonus: they’ll learn a lot about medieval time (in the Janna Mysteries) and about myths and legends (in the Shalott trilogy).

 A: A HUGE amount!
 I began with following the ‘Arthurian trail’ when I wrote the Shalott trilogy, visiting those sites most commonly associated with King Arthur and the knights of the Round Table – places like Glastonbury, Tintagel and ‘South Cadbury Castle’, which is the favoured site for Camelot.
 But, once I started on the Janna Mysteries, and was no longer writing about a legendary place (in a parallel reality!)
 I had to find a real time and a real place to write about.
 And that’s when the hard work really began.
-I now have a library full of books about medieval life, healing herbs, and so on (see the book list on my webpage) plus I’ve also visited England twice to walk in the footsteps of my character and visit some of the places to which Janna would have gone.
-And I’m still learning!
+I now have a library full of books about medieval life, healing herbs, and so on (see the book list on my webpage) plus I’ve also visited England numerous times while researching both the Shalott trilogy and the Janna Chronicles, so that I could walk in the footsteps of my characters.

 A: I wrote Ghost Boy after my first novel was published.
 I was interested in exploring the notion of knowledge travelling through time, and so I thought of introducing a ghost into the story – but where did the ghost come from?
 I found the answer to that when I read the report of a Royal Commission into the dreadful state of affairs at the Quarantine Station in Sydney during an outbreak of smallpox in 1881.
 It was a great source of information, and my ghost boy, Tad, was born out of those dark days.
 In fact, it was out of researching Ghost Boy that my new passion for history was born.